-c.
-Historic Preservation-In a memorandum dated December 13, 2022 (Stabler to Kosack), the Historic Preservation Section provided a brief summary of the history of the property, but indicated that there are no Prince George's County historic sites or resources on or adjacent to the subject property.
-Staff finds that if interpretive signage is provided as recommended to address the history of the suffragist rally and the Washington Suburban Sanitary Commission (WSSC) building, the project will support the goals and objectives of the Historic Preservation section of the sector plan.
+The Planning Board finds that the application meets the findings required by the prior c.
+Historic Preservation-In a memorandum dated December 13, 2022 (Stabler to Kosack), a brief summary of the history of the property was provided, which indicated that there are no Prince George's County historic sites or resources on or adjacent to the subject property.
+The Planning Board finds that if interpretive signage is provided to address the history of the suffragist rally and the Washington Suburban Sanitary Commission (WSSC) building, the project will support the goals and objectives of the Historic Preservation section of the sector plan.
 The applicant should provide interpretive signage in one of the open space areas that details the history of the WSSC building that was located on an adjoining parcel and the Suffragist rally.
-A condition is included herein relative to this issue.
+A condition is included herein, relative to this issue.